janwilmake/parallel-cookbook/README.md

 Respond with a list of raw urls prepended with @, each newline a URL

-I want to build an app with Cloudflare Workers.
+I want to build a full-stack application with [your-technology].
 Specification:

 [your-spec]
 ```